elifesciences/elife-xpub/docs/adr/0006-server-arch.md

 ### The Models

-- The models are for encapsulating a single are of responsiblity in code for a particlar entity within the system.
+- The models are for encapsulating a single area of responsiblity in code for a particlar entity within the system.
 Examples are, Files, SuggestedEditors, Users, etc.
 - They delegate accessing the data to/from the database to the underlying